-- Clearly identify targeted supports, in consultation with the teacher, which may include specialized professional development, collegial and administrative assistance, increased supervisory observations and feedback, and/or special resources and strategies aligned to the improvement outcomes. - Clearly delineate goals linked to specific indicators and domains within the observation of practice framework/rubric that specify exactly what the teacher must demonstrate at the conclusion of the Improvement and Remediation Plan in order to be considered proficient. - Indicate a timeline for implementing such resources, supports and other strategies, in the course of the same school year as the plan is developed.
-Determine dates for interim and final reviews in accordance with stages of support. - Include indicators of success, including a rating of proficient or better at the conclusion of the Improvement and Remediation Plan.
+- Clearly identify targeted supports, in consultation with the teacher, which may include specialized professional development, collegial and administrative assistance, increased supervisory observations and feedback, and/or special resources and strategies aligned to the improvement outcomes. - Clearly delineate goals linked to specific indicators and domains within the observation of practice framework/rubric that specify exactly what the teacher must demonstrate at the conclusion of the Improvement and Remediation Plan in order to be considered Accomplished. - Indicate a timeline for implementing such resources, supports and other strategies, in the course of the same school year as the plan is developed.
+Determine dates for interim and final reviews in accordance with stages of support. - Include indicators of success, including a rating of Accomplished or better at the